 All pizzeria equipment is built to withstand heavy volumes and continuous work, but your investment’s longevity will depend on how it’s used and maintained.
 If you want your investment to be durable and long-lasting, you should regularly clean and maintain pizzeria equipment.

-Oven: It is normal when cooking in an oven that spills or spots occur.
+Pizza Oven: It is normal when cooking in an oven that spills or spots occur.
 To prolong the service time of this pizzeria equipment, make sure you are cleaning it regularly.
 Before starting to clean, do not forget to ensure that the oven is cool.

 While cleaning the oven, do not use detergents because they could alter the taste of food.
 You should remove the scraps and brush the oven after daily use.
 These small touches prevent deeper problems.
 You can use a copper brush to clean any food stuck to the floor during cooking or remove ash from the cooking area.

-Dough mixer: To clean a spiral mixer, you may pour some hot water into the bowl and steam the bowl by covering it with a sheet of plastic so that any dough residue in the bowl softens.
+Dough Mixer: To clean a spiral mixer, you may pour some hot water into the bowl and steam the bowl by covering it with a sheet of plastic so that any dough residue in the bowl softens.
 After steaming for about 15 minutes, you can scrub the bowl out using a nylon bristle pot brush.
 Then rinse the bowl and sanitize.

-Pizza stone: How often you clean the stone will depend on its condition and how often you use it.
+Pizza Stone: How often you clean the stone will depend on its condition and how often you use it.
 If the stone has stains and debris, never wash it.
 Because it will absorb the soap and the cleanser since its surface is poriferous; so you will taste it next pizza.
 Instead of washing, scrape off debris with a dry brush, toothbrush, or plastic scraper after cooling.

 Proper Pizzeria Equipment For Perfect Pizza